Targeted Radiotherapy for Brain Tumor

 The trial protocol does not specify if you need to stop taking your current medications.
 However, if you are on antitumor or investigational therapy, you must wait for a certain period before joining the study.
 It's best to discuss your specific medications with the trial team.

-Is CLR 131 safe for use in humans?
+Is there any evidence suggesting that CLR 131 is likely to be safe for humans?

 Jarrod Longcor